 The patient must understand that Neurotoxins like Botox, Dysport, Jeuveau and Xeomin are used to treat those fine lines and wrinkles whereas Dermal Fillers such as Juvederm, Restylane, Radiesse, and Sculptra (just to name a few) are used more to “fill” and “lift” certain facial elements.
 First time patients often refer to any treatment as Botox, so it’s important to educate them on the different products and what they do.

-First time patients will probably not understand the cost of a treatment.
+First time injectees will probably not understand the cost of a treatment.
 Specifically, how much per unit a product costs, but also that it depends largely on the provider and location of the provider.
 It may be also important to note that searching out the cheapest treatment or specific deals may not be in their best interest.

 What to expect during the procedure